-Trade receivables represent child care fees receivable from families (parent fees) and/or the Australian Government and the Singapore Government.
+Trade receivables represent child care fees receivable from families (parent fees) and/or the Australian Government.

-Under the Child Care Subsidy (CCS), Child Care Benefits are generally paid weekly in arrears by the Australian Government based on the actual attendance and entitlement of each child attending the child care centre.
+Under the Child Care Subsidy (CCS), subsidies are generally paid weekly in arrears by the Australian Government based on the actual attendance and entitlement of each child attending the child care centre.

 Parent fees are required to be paid one week in advance.
-The parent fees receivable relates to child care fees where amounts are past due and not paid in advance.
+Any parent fees receivable relate to child care fees not paid in advance and are therefore all considered to be past due.

 The Group applied the expected credit loss (ECL) model.
-For trade and other receivables and deposits on acquisition, the Group has applied the standard's simplified approach whereby the loss allowance is measured at an amount equal to lifetime expected credit losses.
+For trade receivables the Group has applied the standard's simplified approach whereby the loss allowance is measured at an amount equal to lifetime expected credit losses.
 The Group assesses expected credit losses in a way that reflects: